keketso-prog/AWS-RE-START-JOURNEY/Project-Gallery/static-website-project.md

 # About This Project
 Our team of five took on the challenge of helping Marble Bistro, a busy local restaurant that was drowning in paperwork and missed reservations.
 What started as a straightforward web development assignment turned into a real eye-opener about how small businesses struggle without the right digital tools.

+# The Problem We Found
+Walking into Marble Bistro for the first time, we immediately saw the chaos.

+- The owner was juggling phone calls, scribbling bookings on a worn-out notepad, and trying to keep track of takeout orders on scattered sticky notes.
+- It was honestly stressful just watching
+- The issues were piling up:
+- Orders were getting mixed up almost daily—imagine ordering pasta and getting someone else's burger
+- Double bookings happened so often that the owner had started turning away customers just to be safe
+- Customers would call to confirm their reservations and wait hours for a callback because the owner was too swamped
+- There was no way to remember regular customers or their preferences, which meant missing out on that personal touch that makes small restaurants special
+- The thought of expanding or handling more customers?
+Forget it.
+They'd need to hire more people just to manage the phones and paperwork
+- The owner was frustrated and exhausted.
+They needed help, and honestly, we were excited to provide it.

 # How We Built It
 We built Marble Bistro's website using a combination of AWS services that work together to create a reliable, secure, and efficient platform.
 Here's a breakdown of our technical approach